qiskit-community/qiskit-experiments/docs/tutorials/getting_started.rst

 ======================================

 To run experiments across many qubits of the same device, we use **composite experiments**.
-A composite experiment is a parent object that contains one or more child experiments, which may themselves be composite.
+A :class:`.CompositeExperiment` is a parent object that contains one or more child experiments, which may themselves be composite.
 There are two core types of composite
 experiments: